BDC Hamburger Icon

 TipBottom line

-To transfer files over SFTP, you need to establish a session to the SFTP server.
-You have to do this only once.
-You could create a separate session each time you need to perform some task over SFTP, but that wouldn’t be too efficient.
+To transfer files over SFTP, you need to establish a session with the SFTP server.
+This only needs to be done once.
+While you could create a new session for every task, this approach wouldn’t be efficient.

 Instead, create a single SFTP session using the New-SFTPSession command.
-Take the easy route by not messing with the certificates.
-This means that you can use a username and password to authenticate to the SFTP server.
+To simplify authentication, avoid managing certificates and instead use a username and password.
 The New-SFTPSession has a Credential parameter that accepts a PSCredential object.
 Use the Get-Credential command to prompt the user for a username and password.

 $credential = Get-Credential

-Once you have the username and password capture, pass that to the New-SFTPSession command along with the AcceptKey parameter.
-The AcceptKey parameter will automatically accept the key that’s returned from the SFTP server rather than prompting you to do so.
+Once you have the username and password captured, pass them to the New-SFTPSession command along with the AcceptKey parameter.
+The AcceptKey parameter will automatically accept the key returned from the SFTP server, avoiding manual prompts:

 $session = New-SFTPSession -ComputerName ‘MYSFTPSERVER’ -Credential $Credential -AcceptKey